rm-hull/luma.oled/doc/hardware.rst

 Identifying your serial interface
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-You can determine if you have an I2C or a SPI interface by counting the number of pins on your card.
-An I2C display will have 4 pins while an SPI interface will have 6 or 7 pins.
+You can determine if you have an I2C, SPI or parallel-bus interface by counting the number of pins on your card.
+An I2C display will have 4 pins while an SPI interface will have 6 or 7 pins, and a parallel-bus interface will typically need to have at least 9 pins connected on a device that will contain as 16+ pins.

 If you have a SPI display, check the back of your display for a configuration such as this: